makanyane/IWTE/README.md

 ## Functions For M2TW
 The following list is a quick round-up of IWTE's current capabilities for M2TW:
-* Battlemap Settlements:\
-Editing of .world, .worldcollision, .animinstances, .worldterrain, .worldpathfinding, .worldvegetation and .worldpkgdesc files.
+* Battlemap Settlements - Editing of .world, .worldcollision, .animinstances, .worldterrain, .worldpathfinding, .worldvegetation and .worldpkgdesc files.
 Using these files you can completely change the settlement layout, models, textures, effects and lighting.
 * Battlemap Settlements - [Terrain Mask Editing](documentation/Image_Editing_and_Conversion.md#m2-terrain-mask-editing) - masks can be edited shown at actual size in relation to settlement outline and terrain.
-* Battlemap - Building Animations:\
-Editing and creation of new wall, gate and tower animations.
+* Battlemap Settlements - Building Animationss -Editing and creation of new wall, gate and tower animations.
-* Battlemap - Environment:\
-Editing of vegetation.db, Descr_geography_new.db and .lighting files.
+* Battlemap Environment - Editing of vegetation.db, Descr_geography_new.db.
 Adding/amending of vegetation models and generation of vegetation sprites.
 * Battlemap Environment - [Editing .lighting files](documentation/M2_battlemap_lighting.md)
-* Battlemap - Mesh Models:\
-Editing of skydome mesh and banners.
+* Battlemap - Mesh Models - Editing of skydome mesh and banners.
 Editing of .mesh unit/siege models whilst merged to .cas skeleton and chained anims.
 Animation editing including use of animated bone_weapon groups. (via Blender/Max only)
-* Battlemap - Model Traversable Network:\
-For siege engines, editing by conversion to .txt and back.
+* Battlemap - Model Traversable Network - For siege engines, editing by conversion to .txt and back.
 * Battlemap - [Texture Conversion](documentation/Image_Editing_and_Conversion.md#m2-texture-conversion-options) - Single file and directory level conversion of texture>dds>texture and tga>texture
 * Campaign Map - [Strat Models (static)](documentation/strat_models.md) - Editing of residences, trees, resources in Milkshape/Blender/Max.
 * Campaign Map - [Cas Texture Check CSV](documentation/cas_checking_tasks.md#cas_texture_csv) - Lists all texture names referenced by .cas files in selected directories in CSV format.